Providing Pregnancy and Breastfeeding Exposure Information to Southeastern U.S. Residents

-Lorrie Harris-Sagaribay is the Program Coordinator of MotherToBaby North Carolina.
-She is also an information specialist, providing exposure counseling in English and Spanish by phone, email, and online chat.
-She also conducts outreach and provides teratogen education to public health and healthcare professionals.
+Lorrie Harris-Sagaribay is the Program Coordinator and Lead Information Specialist at MotherToBaby North Carolina.
+She provides exposure counseling in English and Spanish by phone, email, and online chat, as well as conducting outreach and providing professional education and guest lectures on teratology.
+She currently serves on the OTIS Board of Directors and co-chairs the MotherToBaby Emerging Issues Task Force.
 After serving with the Peace Corps in Honduras, Lorrie earned her Masters of Public Health from the University of North Carolina at Chapel Hill with a concentration in maternal and child health.
-Lorrie enjoys helping women and couples make informed decisions about medications and other exposures during pregnancy and breastfeeding.
+She enjoys helping people make informed decisions about medications and other exposures during pregnancy and breastfeeding.

 Education & Training Opportunities

 MotherToBaby North Carolina specialists are available to present at professional conferences on topics related to exposures during pregnancy and breastfeeding, and/or exhibit in order to share information about MotherToBaby’s services.

 We also provide educational talks to groups serving pregnant and breastfeeding populations, such as clinical provider groups, lactation specialists / breastfeeding educators, maternity homes, home visiting programs, and others.
 We provide teratology lectures for medical residents and genetic counseling students through partnerships with academic training programs.